austcoleman/mortgage/README.md

 # Mortgage library
 A library that helps first time property buyers with their *mortgages*.
+There are a huge amount of figures, rates, clauses etc. that come with a standard quote for a mortgage.
+This can often be very daunting to a first time buyer, especially with no knowledge of the housing market.
+Our library helps these people to understand these figures as much as possible, be it the overall cost of repayment, the suggest maximum mortgage based on a monthly budget estimate, or the LTV of the mortgage.
+We also provide a service to compare the rates of four of the biggest and most common banking societies in the UK, to give an **unbiased** opinion on which deal is the best for you.

 ## Usage
 - mortgage.**compare**(*mortgage amount*,*length of contract*) - A function that compares a number of mortgage quotes from banking societies, given two separate rates (fixed/variable), giving you strictly the cheapest option.